paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-029-reports.md

 Subsec. (b).
 Pub.
 L. 114–120, § 204(b)(2), added subsec. (b).
 Former subsec. (b) redesignated (c).

 Subsec. (c).
 Pub.
-L. 114–120, § 204(b)(2), (3), redesignated subsec. (b) as (c) and amended subsec. (c) generally.
+L. 114–120, § 204(b)(2), (3), redesignated subsec. (b) as (c) and amended it generally.
 Prior to amendment, text read as follows: “In this section, the term ‘unfunded priority’ means a program or mission requirement that—

 “(1) has not been selected for funding in the applicable proposed budget;